 Try strategic bargaining in a boutique.
 If something catches your eye, but the price is too high, ask the sales clerk what they can do for you.
-They can say nothing, but if they don’t, you may came home with a stylish new outfit—at a discount.
+They can say nothing, but if they don’t, you may come home with a stylish new outfit—at a discount.

 Photography by David H. Collier (Wicked Spoon, Comme Ca); courtesy Las Vegas News Bureau (the Strip); courtesy John Davis/Costumes by Alan Hranitelj/Cirque du Soleil (Zarkana)

 This article was first published in January 2013 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.